jennyzbrown/give_local/README.md

 The functionality of the app works however the alpha version does not support the actual exchange of money.
 The accounts for both users and causes are placeholders.

-Upcoming features include: geolocation of users and causes, integration of a payment and exchange infastructure.
+Upcoming features include: geolocation of users and causes, and integration of a payment and exchange infrastructure.

-Give Local's URL: givelocal.herokuapp.com
+give local's URL: givelocal.herokuapp.com